Wei-Lim/MELT/README.md

 - Voltage correct circuit to measure DC voltage output
 - Measuring devices needs to be connected before starting the Python script
 - Don't change PeakTech 4095 measurement mode after starting the Python script.
 This could lead to wrong measurement results.
+- Control and input DC current using UT161-E multimeter.